 Or just drag the widget out of the Active Widgets section and into the Inactive Widgets area …

 Repeat this process for any other widgets you want removed from the sidebar.
 You can always restore widgets by moving them back into the active widgets area.

 Many widgets offer additional options that allow you to further configure things.
 This includes hiding information from users, displaying additional forms, fields, or data, specifying dimensions of sidebar images, videos, etc.

 Click on the little triangle in the corner of a widget to toggle between expanding and collapsing the item …

 (Toggling expands/collapse widget settings)

-(Edit widgets in the Customize feature)
+(preview widget changes live in the Customize feature)

 Wherever you are on the front-end just calick the Customize link in the toolbar …

 (Customize link in the toolbar)